"I’m too old."

 OK, enough about childhood.
 Now that we've got an idea of where beliefs come from and how some of them can be limiting, let’s fast-forward to the adult world and look at the real impact of self-limiting beliefs when it comes to achieving your goals, particularly in business.

 Beliefs lead to actions—or in some cases lack of action.
 We saw an example of that at the end of the last section, with the missed promotion.
-Let’s look at some more self-limiting beliefs examples that could be preventing you from achieving business success.
+Let’s look at some more examples of self-limiting beliefs that could be preventing you from achieving business success.

 “I Don’t Have Enough Experience/Qualifications”